onehouseinc/trino/plugin/trino-hudi/src/test/resources/hudi-testing-data/hudi_multi_fg_pt_v6_mor.md

 - MOR table with MDT enabled
 - Revision: tag release-0.15.0
 - Record Level Index is enabled with a recordKey of id,name
-- Secondary index created on the column `price`
 - 2 Partitions [US, SG]
 - 2 Filegroups per partition